top of page

 Purchase Information

-• Choose a payment term between 12-60 months and a preferred payment day
+• Choose a payment term between 12-48 months

 • The down payment can be paid within 7 days of processing the fee payment.